By Ross Dudley

 What the article failed to elaborate on, were the additional benefits gained from the new services and business models enabled by smart meters.

 Opportunities beyond installation

-Whilst the roll out represents modernisation for the UK energy infrastructure, the USA have already experienced this and fostered companies like OPower to develop smart energy reports that have seen an additional 2-3% sustained decrease in energy use.
-Similarly, UK based Onzo have developed an itemised energy report that uses the meter data to track appliance spend (i.e. how much your dishwasher and hairdryer cost to run each month).
-An innovation that could lead to less energy waste within the home, and even promote the purchase of more energy efficient products.
+Whilst the roll out represents modernisation for the UK energy infrastructure, the USA has already experienced this and fostered companies like OPower to develop smart energy reports that have seen an additional 2-3% sustained decrease in energy use.
+Similarly, UK based Onzo has developed an itemised energy report that uses the meter data to track appliance spend (i.e. how much your dishwasher or hairdryer cost to run each month) an innovation that could lead to less energy waste within the home, and even promote the purchase of more energy efficient products.

 Opening up new pricing models

-UK utilities are also yet to offer smart Time Of Use (ToU) tariffs, which would allow the meter to apply a different unit cost each hour or even minute – directly matching the cost of power generation.
-This would mean increasingly astute customers could save pounds by avoiding the Coronation Street kettle break**, or waiting until a 2am sweet spot to turn on their washing machine.
-Combining this with an automated home or smart mobile application, and we could see customers taking control of their energy spend much easier than ever before.
+UK utilities are also yet to offer smart Time of Use (ToU) tariffs, which would allow the meter to apply a different unit cost each hour or even minute – directly matching the cost of power generation.
+This would mean increasingly astute customers could save pounds by avoiding the Coronation Street kettle break** or waiting until a 2am sweet spot to turn on their washing machine.
+Combine this with an automated home or smart mobile application, and we could see customers taking control of their energy spend much easier than ever before.

 So how do you move from good to great?